JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 * **Easier introduction of syntactic sugar for new language features**.
 In the future, you'll be able to use more concise, readable code when new features are introduced.
 * **Faster compilation times**.
 Compilation times can be [significantly faster](#performance-improvements).
 * **Enhanced IDE performance**.
-If you enable K2 Kotlin mode in IntelliJ IDEA, then IntelliJ IDEA will use the K2 compiler frontend to analyze your Kotlin code, bringing stability and performance improvements.
+If you enable K2 mode in IntelliJ IDEA, then IntelliJ IDEA will use the K2 compiler frontend to analyze your Kotlin code, bringing stability and performance improvements.
 For more information, see [Support in IDEs](#support-in-ides).

-  > The K2 Kotlin mode is in Alpha.
-The performance and stability of code highlighting and code completion have been improved,
+  > The K2 mode is in Beta.
+We are working on stability and code analysis improvements, but not all IDE features are supported
-  > but not all IDE features are supported yet.
+  > yet.
   >
   {type="warning"}